omeka-s-modules/StaticSiteExport/README.md

 $ hugo server
 ```

-After the build is complete, follow the instructions and go to http://localhost:1313/
+After the build is complete, follow the instructions and go to the specified web
-in your browser.
+server in your browser.

 ## Developer notes

+This section is meant for developers.
+If you are using this module only to export
+and build a static site, none of the following should apply to you.

 ### Modifying the Hugo theme